Jonathan Cape (London, UK)

-A bibliography of the series including first edition date, printings, reprints and total printed is taken from the O’Hare article and is here: “Travellers’ Library Complete Bibliography.”
+A bibliography of the series including first edition date, printings, reprints and totals printed is taken from the O’Hare article and is here: “Travellers’ Library Complete Bibliography.”

 See the end of this entry for a full list of authors/titles/dates.

 When first issued The Travellers’ Library was praised for the high quality of the series books, both design, and production.
-Jacket and book design changed very little until the jackets were redesigned in 1934.
+The jacket and book design changed very little until the jackets were redesigned in 1934.

 Jackets from 1926 to 1934 were printed on gold-colored paper.
 The jackets are common throughout the series, varying only in the author and title information.
 The Travellers’ Library is printed on the jacket spine and front cover.
 Front jacket flap includes the series number and a blurb about the title.
 Price is 3s./6d.